mtgjson/mtgjson-website/docs/data-models/sealed-product/index.md

       content: Sealed Product
   - - meta
     - name: description
-      content: The Sealed Product Data Model describes a list of properties for a purchase-able product of a Set.
+      content: The Sealed Product data model describes a list of properties for a purchase-able product of a Set.
   - - meta
     - property: og:description
-      content: The Sealed Product Data Model describes a list of properties for a purchase-able product of a Set.
+      content: The Sealed Product data model describes a list of properties for a purchase-able product of a Set.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, sealed product